FelixTellmann/kidsliving-api/readme.md

 - Vend as primary source of truth

 ## Vend product.update Webhook 🤔⭐

 1. Get data from Vend & Shopify for the entire product (all variants & necessary info)
     - Primary source of truth - vend: _handle_ - shopify: _product_id_
+3. ⭐ Turn data into universal Data model -> product entity
-2. Check if Vend data has internal Inconsistencies (description, tags, type, unpublished)
+2. ⭐ Check if Vend data has internal Inconsistencies (description, tags, type, unpublished)
-3. Check for Shopify not having all variants / too many variants - For delete variants Check also for assigned images to remove
+3. ⭐ Check for Shopify not having all variants / too many variants - For delete variants ⭐ Check also for assigned images to remove
-4. Compare product data Vend vs Shopify - check errors on:
+4. ⭐ Compare product data Vend vs Shopify - check errors on:
     - Descriptions
     - Tags
     - Price